 Gastric Bypass vs. Gastric Sleeve: Which One Is Right for You?

-Associated health conditions – If you’re trying to control obesity-related conditions such as diabetes, hypertension or sleep apnea, you should know that gastric bypass surgery tends to be somewhat more effective at resolving these issues, although either procedure can certainly help.
+- If you’re trying to control obesity-related conditions such as diabetes, hypertension or sleep apnea, you should know that gastric bypass surgery tends to be somewhat more effective than gastric sleeve surgery at resolving these issues, although either procedure can certainly help.

 - The more obese you are, you more seriously you should consider gastric bypass over gastric sleeve.
 This more extreme procedure can often yield more profound weight loss.

 - Although lap-band surgery, a form of bariatric surgery, is cheaper than both gastric surgeries, gastric bypass is traditionally cheaper than a gastric sleeve.